arvryna/sled/README.md

 - Provides a way to create and manage timesheet to share with your employers
 - Interactive CLI for time tracking
 - Code is written with Clean Architecture
+- Ability to analyse how you spend your time, to make a summary of how your day was, and to reflect how the time was spent to a finer detail

 ## Features:
 - Can be configured to generate weekly/monthly timesheet and auto-email as report